What should I know if my baby is in a breech position?

 Here are two important things to take note of if your baby remains in the breech position:

-First, if your water breaks and you go into labour before your baby’s bottom is engaged, there’s a risk that your baby’s umbilical cord may be swept down into your vagina.
+First, if your water breaks and you go into labor before your baby’s bottom is engaged, there’s a risk that your baby’s umbilical cord may be swept down into your vagina.

 In such a situation, contact your doctor immediately.
 While waiting for the ambulance, get on your hands and knees with your head down and your bottom up.
 This will help shift your baby’s weight off the cord to allow oxygen to pass via the placenta.